cross

 Easy to identify project complexities

-When using a sprint board, it is likely to remember a task since it visualiszes top priorities and current issues.
+When using a sprint board, tasks are likely to be remembered since it visualises top priorities and current issues.
 If any task is pending, has bottlenecks or requires updates, Scrum Task Boards can help solve those.
-Since every task gets divided into various sections along with its description, it becomes easy to identify where the team lacks and the areas that require improvement.
+Since every task is divided into various sections along with its description, it becomes easy to identify where the team lacks and the areas that require improvement.

-What distinguishes a Scrum Board from a Kanban Board?
+Here’s a comparison between a Scrum Board and a Kanban Board:

 Scope of work